cling-com/cling-sync/README.md

 blocks that were not changed.
 This also means that for files smaller than the average block size, deduplication is not effective.

+#### Compression

+A block may be compressed if it is at least 1KB in size and the first 1KB "looks" compressable, i.e. the entropy of the data is low enough.
+If the compression ratio of the whole block is below 5%, the block is stored uncompressed.

+The compression algorithm is [Deflate](https://en.wikipedia.org/wiki/DEFLATE) with level 6.

 ## File Formats

 All integer types are written as little-endian, and all strings are UTF-8 encoded.